size-io/size-proxy/README.md

 The `config.js` file contains configuration values worth reviewing.
 Outside of setting a new access token, the default settings will work out of the box.

  * **exports.publisher_access_token** should be set to an Access Token with enough permissions to publish events to the Size.IO WebSocket interface.
+ * **exports.subscriber_access_token** should be set to an Access Token with enough permissions to publish events to the Size.IO WebSocket interface.
  * **exports.use_local_time** should be set to `false` unless you have a strong desire to assert the time of published events.
  * **exports.tcp.listen_ip** can be set to any desired IP address; leave it as `null` to listen on any address.
  * **exports.tcp.listen_port** can be set to any desired port.
 It defaults to `6120`